My Dreamsnatcher Playlist

 And when I thought about writing a book years later, I started thinking about people who might live in the wild landscapes of my childhood – away from the noisy clatter of houses and cars – and it got me thinking about Romany gypsies.
 Before I knew it, I was knee-deep in research of this fast-disappearing culture: of colourful wagons tucked under the trees, of superstitions handed down over the years, of protection charms and half-forgotten recipes.

 One of my all-time favourite books is Philip Pullman’s 'Northern Lights' – and I knew that with my own book I wanted to create a heroine as punchy as Lyra.
 And so along came Moll – hopelessly flawed but filled with courage and adventurous spirit.
 Little by little, her world was born and before long, it was filled with a cast of invented characters: a wildcat, a fortune-teller, a witchdoctor, tree ghouls and vapours.
 Once I’d written the words of the ancient Bone Murmur, Moll’s adventure had begun...

-When I’m not writing about Moll and Gryff’s adventures, I travel the world looking for my next story, work as a volunteer for a charity called Beanstalk, and as a patron for the brilliant Grimm & Co (video here), campaign hard for Authors4Oceans, do star jumps on the top of mountains and remember the good old days when I used to dress up as a unicorn
+When I’m not writing, I travel the world looking for my next story, work as a volunteer for a charity called Beanstalk, and as a patron for the brilliant Grimm & Co (video here), campaign hard for Authors4Oceans, do star jumps on the top of mountains and remember the good old days when I used to dress up as a unicorn.

 I grew up in Scotland where weekends were spent building dens in the woods, jumping into icy rivers, hiding in tree houses and running wild across highland glens.
 School came as a bit of a surprise (lots of ‘being inside’ and ‘listening’) but English lessons were great.
 I loved stories – reading them, writing them, listening to them – and it was back then that I discovered worlds behind wardrobes, teachers called Trunchbull and shape-shifting daemons...